 With GoDaddy website builder, you can certainly choose the ingredients that go into your burrito, but your choice is really an illusion because you’re limited to the ingredients that are offered by the restaurant.

 Like the design, that can be a good thing if you need something simple, and will always need something simple.
 But if you ever need to upgrade or do something unique or custom, it can be very limiting.

 It’s one thing to limit technical features to prioritize convenience, but that priority should be clearly communicated to the customer.

-I don’t think GoDaddy does that – instead, they provide wizards and complimentary products to solve those limitations without educating their customers well.
+I don’t think GoDaddy does that – instead, they provide wizards and complementary products to solve those limitations without educating their customers well.

 This goes for all their features from design to social to content.
 But it’s most obvious in the realm of SEO.